wandb/docs/content/guides/integrations/autotrain.md

 {{< /tabpane >}}

-## Getting Started: Fine-tuning an LLM

 To demonstrate these changes we will fine-tune an LLM on a math dataset and try achieving SoTA result in `pass@1` on the [GSM8k Benchmarks](https://github.com/openai/grade-school-math).

-### Preparing the Dataset
+## Prepare the Dataset

-🤗 AutoTrain expects your CSV custom dataset in a certain format to work properly.
-Your training file must contain a "text" column on which the training will be done.
+Hugging Face AutoTrain expects your CSV custom dataset to have a specific format to work properly.

+- Your training file must contain a "text" column on which the training will be done.
 For best results, the "text" column should have data in the `### Human: Question?### Assistant: Answer.` format.
-A great example for the kind of dataset AutoTrain Advanced expects would be [`timdettmers/openassistant-guanaco`](https://huggingface.co/datasets/timdettmers/openassistant-guanaco).
+Review a great example in [`timdettmers/openassistant-guanaco`](https://huggingface.co/datasets/timdettmers/openassistant-guanaco).

     However, if you observe the [MetaMathQA dataset](https://huggingface.co/datasets/meta-math/MetaMathQA), there are 3 columns - "query", "response" and "type".
 We will preprocess this dataset by removing the "type" column and combining the content of the "query" and "response" columns under one "text" column with the `### Human: Query?### Assistant: Response.` format.
 The resulting dataset is [`rishiraj/guanaco-style-metamath`](https://huggingface.co/datasets/rishiraj/guanaco-style-metamath) and it will be used for training.

-### Training using Autotrain Advanced
+## Train using Autotrain Advanced

 We can start training using the Autotrain Advanced CLI.
 To leverage the logging functionality, we simply use the `--log` argument.
 Specifying `--log wandb` will seamlessly log your results to a [W&B run](/guides/runs).